Testing Randomness by Matching Pennies: Notations and preliminaries

 \subsection{Programmable functions}

-We say that $f:\TTwo^\ast \pfn \TTwo^\ast$ is \emph{$\LLL$-programmable}, or that it is an \emph{$\LLL$-function}\/ when it is specified using a programming language $\LLL$.
-The intuitions from reader's favorite programming language, practical or theoretical, should do.
+We say that $f:\Plays \pfn \Plays$ is \emph{$\LLL$-pro\-gram\-ma\-ble}, or that it is an \emph{$\LLL$-function}\/ when it is specified using a programming language $\LLL$.
+The intuitions from the reader's favorite programming language, practical or theoretical, should do.
 For a theoretical example, one could take $\LLL$ to be the language of finite state machines.
 A program could then be either a list of transitions of a Moore or Mealy machine, or a corresponding regular expression \cite{Hopcroft-Ullman,ConwayJH:regular}.
-The graphs of programmable functions would be regular languages.
-A larger family or programmable functions would be obtained from a Turing complete programming language, like Python or Java, or the Turing machines themselves.
+The graphs of pro\-gram\-ma\-ble functions would be regular as languages.
+A larger family or pro\-gram\-ma\-ble functions would be obtained from a Turing complete programming language, like Python or Java, or from the language of Turing machines themselves.
 In the latter case, a program could again be a list of the transitions of the machine.
-The intermediary solution might be to use computations specified in the language of monoidal computers \cite{PavlovicD:IC12,PavlovicD:MonCom2}.
-In any case, all computable partial functions would be programmable, together with their recursively enumerable graphs.
+A high-level formalism is based on the structure of \emph{monoidal computer}, spelled out in \cite{PavlovicD:IC12,PavlovicD:MonCom3 }.